arkabagchi1993/GROMACS_Files/README.md

 	> 1 | 12
  	> q
+# For Simulation with Zn containing protein #
+Make the index with Protein, LIG and Zn, for that you have to choose 3 options together

+	> 1 | 13 | 12
+ 	>q
+This will create a index 'Protein_LIG_ZN2"

 # NVT MINIMIZATION #
 **Remember to edit the [nvt.mdp](MDP_Files/nvt.mdp) file to insert proper tc coupling groups.**
 For Protein-Ligand simulation, choose tc groups as